 After breakfast, departing at 9.30am, we will drive from the eastern side of the Andes to cloud forests on the western Pacific-facing slopes of the Andes.
 We will be in the the Choco region.

 The drive will take about 3 ½ hours, delivering us to a river which flows down from the Choco-Andean Rainforest Corridor.
-From here, we will pack your bags onto mules whilst we walk about 45 minutes uphill to a community owned lodge.
+From here, we will pack your bags onto mules whilst we walk about 2 hours uphill to a community owned lodge.
+We will go at a slow pace, watching for birdlife as we go.
 The temperature will reduce as we walk; the sound of insects will subside; and the types of plant around you will change.
 Your views will also become ever more impressive as you gaze over some of the best preserved cloud forests of western Ecuador.

 You will be able to settle into your room before lunch and a briefing about the area.
 This is one of the main locations that trip leader, Ralph Pannell, used to work for Rainforest Concern.